 Time is a luxury, and it's one we're often short of when we travel.
-But Amsterdam, as one of Europe's smallest capitals, lends itself well to whistle-stop tours thanks to its compact city center and excellent public transit (or rent-a-bikes!).
-If I had just 48 hours to see it all, this is how I'd pack the most of Amsterdam into two days: a personalized tour for the time-constrained, from the wonders of the 17th-century Low Countries to modern Dutch life.
+But Amsterdam, as one of Europe's smallest capitals, lends itself well to whistle-stop tours thanks to its compact city center and excellent public transit (or rent-a-bikes).

 The first 24 hours are devoted to Amsterdam's Central Canal Belt, which arcs in a semi-circle around the Central Station.
 Start at the station and head south to the Damrak; this most conspicuously touristic street in Amsterdam is loaded with souvenir shops whose wares run from tasteful to hilariously kitsch.
 At the end is Dam Square, with the Koninklijk Palais (Royal Palace) to the west side and the National Monument to the east.
 Step into the palace and admire the 17 illustrious rooms of Empire-period decorative arts.

 Take a peek inside the Gothic Nieuwe Kerk (New Church) and check out the temporary exhibition if it appeals.
-Then head west on the Radhuisstraat to the Westermarkt, site of both the Homomonument—a sensitive memorial to all those persecuted for their sexuality—and the Westerkerk, whose 280-ft.
-(85m) church tower, the tallest in Amsterdam, rewards climbers with a lovely panorama.
-To the north, the Anne Frank Huis needs no introduction; bypass the queue with... pre-purchased online tickets.
-(Note that the Anne Frank Huis is not included in the I Amsterdam Card!)
-Visitors are unanimously moved by their experience at the Anne Frank Huis, and you will undoubtedly be too.
-(Afraid it's inappropriate for children?
-See our advice.)
+Then head west on the Radhuisstraat to the Westermarkt, site of both the Homomonument—a sensitive memorial to all those persecuted for their sexuality—and the Westerkerk, whose 280-foot church tower, the tallest in Amsterdam, rewards climbers with a lovely panorama.
+To the north, the Anne Frank Huis needs no introduction; bypass the queue with pre-purchased online tickets.
+(Note that the Anne Frank Huis is not included in the I Amsterdam Card) Visitors are unanimously moved by their experience at the Anne Frank Huis, and you will undoubtedly be too.

 Day 2 in Amsterdam is set in the Old South, whose celebrated Museum Quarter houses the pride of Dutch patrimony in its three institutions, and where the Vondelpark with its innumerable attractions sprawls.